oobecomau/desktop.gov.au/docs/blueprint/platform.md

 - Secure Score Baseline - Secure Score Baseline configures the product baselines for calculating the score of Microsoft Defender security controls on the secure score dashboard.
 If third-party solutions are in use the corresponding controls should be excluded from the calculations.
 - Administration Roles and Machine Groups - Administration roles provide the ability to configure role-based access and granular options for regulating permissions to portal features and data.
 Machine groups enabled machines to be organised into groups and apply configured automated remediation levels and assigned administrators.

-Microsoft Defender for Endpoint Design Decisions for all agencies and implementation types.
+Microsoft Defender for Endpoint Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---